cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 appropriateness of our response, but we don’t guarantee we’ll act on it.

-After any incident, the conduct team will make a report on the situation to the
-${project_name} leads.
-The ${project_name} leads may choose to make a public statement about the incident.
+After any incident, the conduct team will make a report on the situation to the new_cxx_project leads.
+The new_cxx_project leads may choose to make a public statement about the incident.
 If that’s the case, the identities of anyone involved will remain confidential unless instructed otherwise by those individuals.

 ### Appealing

 Only permanent resolutions, such as bans, or requests for public actions may be appealed.
-To appeal a decision of the conduct team, contact the ${project_name}
-leads with your appeal and they will review the case.
+To appeal a decision of the conduct team, contact the new_cxx_project leads with your appeal and they will review the case.

-In general, it is **not** appropriate to appeal a particular decision in public areas of ${remote} or Discord.
+In general, it is **not** appropriate to appeal a particular decision in public areas of GitHub or Discord.
 Doing so would involve disclosure of information which should remain confidential.
 Disclosing this kind of information publicly may be considered a separate and, potentially, more serious violation of the Code of Conduct.
 This is not meant to limit discussion of the Code of Conduct,